iszczesniak/cpp/move/index.md

 moved (converted from an lvalue to an rvalue), and other expressions are not.

-We shouldn't explicitelly use the `std::move` function (e.g., `return std::move(t);`) in the return statement whenever we can, because it disables the RVO.
+We shouldn't explicitly use the `std::move` function (e.g., `return std::move(t);`) in the return statement whenever we can, because it disables the RVO.